slsa-framework/slsa/docs/community.md

 risk in the real world.
 To succeed, we rely on contributors from a variety organizations to help us improve.
-Whether that's reporting successes or challenges, contributing changes to the specification or documentation, or developing tooling and services, we welcome your contributions.
+Whether that's reporting successes or challenges, contributing changes to the specification or documentation, or developing tooling and platforms, we welcome your contributions.

 </div>